Last update: Feb 6, 2023

 The main reasons for having responses are:

 timeoutvariable.
-This variable is usually written in magnitude of milliseconds.
+This variable is usually written in a magnitude of milliseconds.

 See the solutions below.

 Whenever possible add caching layers in your backends, scale the infrastructure, etc. so that can answer requests in a